agbofred/agbofred.github.io/Lecture/slides/Ch9_0_Imageshop.md

 ## Introducing ImageShop
 ::::::cols
 ::::col
-- While you have a PS due this week, the next project will be due the week after Spring Break
+- While you have a PS due tomorrow, the next project will be due next week
 - Taking a moment today to introduce Imageshop, and the guide will be posted by tomorrow
 ::::